vinta/awesome-python/README.md

 *Libraries that allow or deny users access to data or functionality.*

 * [django-guardian](https://github.com/lukaszb/django-guardian) - Implementation of per object permissions for Django 1.2+
 * [django-rules](https://github.com/dfunckt/django-rules) - A tiny but powerful app providing object-level permissions to Django, without requiring a database.
-At its core, it is a generic framework for building rule-based systems, similar to decision trees.
-It can also be used as a standalone library in other contexts and frameworks.
 * [Carteblanche](http://www.github.com/neuman/python-carteblanche/) - Module to align code with thoughts of users and designers.
 Also magically handles navigation and permissions.

 ## CMS